NanoLabStaff/nanolab/README.md

 =============================

 * The database is hosted as a Github Wiki [here](https://github.com/jonasribe/nanolab/wiki).
-* Discussions and new processes are handled by the GitHub Issue tracker which can be found [here](https://github.com/jonasribe/nanolab/issues)
+* Discussions and new protocols are handled by the GitHub Issue tracker which can be found [here](https://github.com/jonasribe/nanolab/issues)

-New processes are added manually to the wiki by NTNU NanoLab staff.
+Protocols are added manually to the wiki by NTNU NanoLab staff, but of course credited to the user who submitted it.

-# Contributing ##
+# Contributing #

 ## Getting started ##